BGA Rework Station, BGA Hot Air System, BGA Alignment, BGA, Protoyping, SMD, Hot Air Station

 graph

-Many of the problems experienced in rework could be eliminated with the simple introduction of a short preheat cycle to the PCB before attempting solder reflow.
+Preheating Eliminates Problems!
+Most quality issues in PCB prototyping and rework can be eliminated with a short preheat cycle to the PCB before attempting solder reflow.
 It has certainly worked well in the initial production reflow assembly for years.

 1.2 THE BENEFITS OF PRE-HEATING ARE MULTIPLE AND COMPOUNDING

-First, preheating or "soaking" the assembly before initiating soldering activates the flux removing oxides and/or surface films metal surfaces to be soldered along with extraneous volatiles from the flux itself.
-This cleansing from the activation of the flux just prior to reflow enhances the wetting process producing better joints.
+Preheat Activates Your Flux removing oxides and/or surface films metal surfaces to be soldered along with extraneous volatiles.
+This cleansing from the activation of the flux just prior to reflow enhances the wetting process for better joints.

-Preheat also raises the entire assembly to a temperature slightly below the melting point of solder (reflow point).
-This substantially reduces the delta between your assembly temperature and the final reflow temperature application minimizing any thermal shock risk.
+Preheat Raises the Entire Assembly to a temperature slightly below the melting point of solder (reflow point).
+This substantially reduces the delta between your assembly temp and the final reflow temp application minimizing thermal shock risk.

 Thermal shock occurs when rapid heating increase temperatures inside an assembly at different rates.
-The resulting thermal discrepancies create thermo-mechanical stresses including embrittling, fracturing and cracking the materials with lower thermal expansion rates.
+The resulting thermal discrepancies create thermo-mechanical stresses that embrittle, fracture and crack materials with lower thermal expansion rates.

-SMT Chip resistors and capacitors are especially prone to such damage from thermal shock.
-Additionally, if the entire assembly is preheated, both a reduced temperature and a shorter duration of higher temperature application at the final reflow stage is possible.
+SMT Chip Resistors & Capacitors are especially prone to such damage from thermal shock.
+But if the PCB assembly is preheated both a reduced temperature and a shorter final reflow stage application is acheivable.

-This becomes very evident in cases of PCB's with heavy ground planes and/or dense component population where the heat sinking load of the PCB makes rework unduly slow.
-Without preheating, the only solution is either a further elevated temperature application and/or a longer dwell time at the reflow stage...neither of which is recommended and should be avoided.
+PCB's With Heavy Ground Planes, high copper content or that are densely populated create tough heat sinking loads and makes rework unduly slow.
+Without preheat, the only solution is either a further elevated temperature application and/or a longer dwell time at the reflow stage...both of which should be avoided.

-Many engineers and techs are pleased to discover a preheated PCB permits the use of solder paste and lead-free solder paste along with pin-pointed, precision hot air reflow by a hot air pencil.
+Engineers and techs are pleased to find preheated PCB permit using solder paste and/or lead-free alloys with pin-pointed, precision hot air reflow by a hot air pencil.

 AIRPENCIL_TIPS_copy